 If you would like to provide more information about each Holocaust testimony, as well as background information and discussion questions, you may choose to view their full length testimonies and search through resources provided by United States Holocaust Memorial Museum and Yad Vashem on IWitness, USC Shoah Foundation's educational website.

 Depending on your class dynamics, you may choose to have students watch the testimony without taking notes.
 Other teachers may consider having students use a Two-Column chart for Note-Taking.
 On the left side of a page, students record information presented in the testimony.
 On the right side, students record their reactions to this information: a question, a comment, a feeling, or a connection to something they know about or have experienced.

-After students have watched the testimonies, choose one or more of the activities below to help students comprehend and interpret what they have just seen and heard.
-Choose an activity based on the needs and strengths of your particular class; while no one activity works for all classrooms, the group listed below includes a wide range of activities that suit various classroom dynamics.
+After students have watched the testimonies, choose one or more of the teaching strategies listed in the Materials section to help students comprehend and interpret what they have just seen and heard.
+Choose a strategy based on the needs and strengths of your particular class; while no one activity works for all classrooms, the strategies listed include a wide range of activities that suit various classroom dynamics.

 Level One Questions (Factual)

 What events are being described?
 Where are they happening?
 Who is involved?